roubertedgar/workshoptw/README.md

 	viewModel = PlaceViewModel(dao)
  }

-//To make sure that all became normal after test we make a reset
+//To make sure that all became normal after a test we call reset() of RxSchedulerTestSetup...
-@After, like this: @After fun tearDown() {
+@After fun tearDown() {
 	RxSchedulerTestSetup.reset()
 }
 ```